Vedat Erenoglu

 What workspace-memory Does

-workspace-memory turns human-readable project intent into operational memory.
+workspace-memory turns human-readable project intent into operational graph memory and ledgered evidence.

 It validates human files before ingestion.